Taveuni Diving & Snorkeling

 All of the dives include weights, belts, tanks, fills, boat, guide and refreshments.
 Generally it is a 2-tank morning dive, returning for lunch, but the shop can do afternoon or night dives if desired.
 Both shops are offering a full range of courses to suit all levels.
 All of the dive staff are PADI qualified instructors, Assistant Instructors or Divemasters - and are there to maximize your safety and enjoyment.

-Welcome to Coconut Grove Beachfront and the Taveuni Reef System!
+Welcome to Coconut Grove Beachfront & the Taveuni Reef System!

 Coral reefs are ancient, living organisms, which have seen and adapted to many changes over millions of years.
 It’s one of the oddities of the human race that we expect natural systems to be constant, but as the climate and environment alter, so do reefs around the world, and those in Taveuni, and here at Coconut Grove, are no exception.